mattfsociety/WebAttackDetection/README.md

 <script src="https://smtpjs.com/v2/smtp.js"></script>
 ```

-After you downloaded the map to your server you have to make a link to the library.
+After you downloaded the files to your server you have to make a link to the library (do this on every page).

 ```
 <script type="text/javascript" src="detector.js"></script>